manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 	![](images/ediscovery2.png)

-6. If all settings are correct, select the **Close** button to close the **eDiscovery search started or exported** pane.
+8. If all settings are correct, select the **Close** button to close the **eDiscovery search started or exported** pane.

-7. In the **Alert policies** list, select the **ellipsis** icon that appears on the far right side of **eDiscovery search started or exported** row, and then in the menu that appears, select **Edit**.
+9. In the **Alert policies** list, select the **ellipsis** icon that appears on the far right side of the **eDiscovery search started or exported** row, and then in the menu that appears, select **Edit**.

 	![](images/ediscovery3.png)

-8. An **Edit recipients** pane appears.
+10. An **Edit recipients** pane appears.
 This window enables you to edit the email recipients who are notified when this policy is triggered.
 You will not change the value here; instead, the purpose of this step is to show you how to change the recipient list in your real-world implementations for any of the default system policies.
 Select **Close**.

 	![](images/ediscovery4.png)